-Headquartered at Redstone Arsenal, Alabama, ACC is a major subordinate command of U.S. Army Materiel Command (AMC).
-ACC has one subordinate one-star command - Mission and Installation Contracting Command (MICC) - and five major contracting centers that provide support to AMC's Life Cycle Management Commands (LCMCs).
+Headquartered at Redstone Arsenal in Alabama, ACC is a major subordinate command of AMC.
+ACC has one subordinate one-star command - Mission and Installation Contracting Command (MICC) - and five major contracting centers that provide support to AMC's life cycle management commands.